 Another great free activity in Santa Cruz is the Charles Darwin Research Centre.
 Here you can learn about Charles Darwins' research and how scientists have continued his work.
 You will also get to see the famous Lonesome George.

 This was a surreal moment for Marlie and me, as we’d learnt about him in school growing up!
 For those that don’t know, Lonesome George was the last of his kind of tortoise.
-Researchers tried very hard to get him to mate with another breed of Tortoise to keep his genetics alive but he just wouldn’t bite.
+Researchers tried very hard to get him to mate with another breed of tortoise to keep his genetics alive but he just wouldn’t bite.
 To visit him, you have to head through two separate doors to ensure the temperature is kept to the exact degree to maintain his body.
 You’ll also be able to see a nursery of baby tortoises here and larger tortoises too.
-We witnessed two tortoises fighting here which we found pretty distressing!

 How to get there:

 The station is based just 20 minutes walk away from Puerto Ayora.
 On the way, you’ll pass plenty of the places mentioned here to entertain you.
 Mercado Artesanal, the fisherman’s market, the outdoor mosaic installation and plenty of souvenir shops and cafes are all en route.

 Market Stalls / Mercado Artesanal

 This is a cute little market area where you’ll find plenty of souvenirs to take home for your family and friends.
 Also for yourself, because you’ll want to remember this time too!

 Sarah bought a new rucksack with ‘The Galapagos’ written on it and we each bought a friendship bracelet too.
 We also enjoyed some homemade chocolates shaped like turtles!
 However, sadly, they didn’t make it off the islands.
 Oops!
 Either way, you’ll be sure to find something you love here or in the nearby souvenir shops, so shop away!